 Many disk diagnostic programs which attempt to access the boot sector table will cause the warning message to appear.
 If you are running such a program, we recommend that you first disable this field.
+Also, disable this field if you are installing or running certain operating systems like Windows® 2000/XP or the operating system may not install nor work.

-CPU LI & L2 Cache
+CPU LI and L2 Cache

-These fields speed up the memory access.
-The default value is enabled.
+This field is used to speed up the memory access.
 Enable the external cache for better performance.